Mortgage Brokers License – How to get licensed in Ontario – 4 Steps

 1. Pass the FSCO approved mortgage agent course for licensing

-There are four mortgage agent course providers in Ontario: REMIC, Seneca College (uses the REMIC textbook), IMBA and CAAMP (two trade associations).
+There are four mortgage agent course providers in Ontario (this is the first step to get a mortgage brokers license): REMIC, Seneca College (uses the REMIC textbook), IMBA and CAAMP (two trade associations).
 Out of these four REMIC teaches and has more students licensed by FSCO than all other providers combined.
 You can view a comparison of the providers here, at compareeducation.org

 The course ranges in price and duration, depending on the provider.
 REMIC offers the least expensive (from $298 to $365 all in) and quickest way (online or in class in as little as one week) to complete the mortgage agent course.
 You can view the course options here